ThalesLudwig/crypto-penguin/README.md

 Then, open [http://localhost:3000](http://localhost:3000).
 <br/>
-The Metamask browser extension is recommended.
+The Metamask browser extension is required.